Macrometacorp/docs/docs/collections/graphs/add-edges.md

 1. Log in to your Macrometa account.
 1. Click **COLLECTIONS**.
-1. In the collection list, click the name of the document collection to which you want to add a document.
-If you aren't sure which collections are document collections, then you can click **Edge** at the top of the page to see just document collections.
+2. In the collection list, click the name of the edge collection to which you want to add an edge.
+If you aren't sure which collections are Graph Edge collections, then you can click **Edge** at the top of the page to see just Graph Edge collections.
-1. Click **New Document**.
+3. Click **New Document**.
-2. Enter information in the fields.
+4. Enter information in the fields.
-   -
+   - **_from -** Document _id from which the relationship originates.
-3. Click **Create**.
+   - **_to -** Document _id to which the relationship is defined.

-   Macrometa creates the new document that contains no data.
+   - **_key -** Optional.
+If left blank, then Macrometa automatically generates a key.

-4. Add any data desired and then click **Save**.
+5. Click **Create**.

 ## Add Edges from a File